-- The Mutual Aid Agreement, whereby all Greek refineries co-operate in the event of an exercises involving the local fire brigade and the refineries. - A Corporate Contingency Plan for reciprocal assistance between Group companies in drills at the facilities of DESFA. - Drills carried out every week and major industrial accident response drills carried out scenarios is underway. - The fixed and portable equipment for leak detection and fire-fighting, are upgraded according to a regular annual investment plan. - The availability on the refinery site of 6 fire engines and one 12,000-litre bulk foam tender, which are available on 24-hour standby. - The existence of alternative locations for the Incident Control Room at four different emergency. - The introduction of satellite phones both at the refinery itself and in the administration may be rendered useless.
+- The Mutual Aid Agreement, whereby all Greek refineries co-operate in the event of an emergency.
+The effectiveness of this collaboration plan is ensured through joint exercises involving the local fire brigade and the refineries. - A Corporate Contingency Plan for reciprocal assistance between Group companies in the event of an emergency.
+This has also been integrated into the Emergency Response Plan of each individual company.
+In this context, MOTOR OIL participated in fire safety drills at the facilities of DESFA. - Drills carried out every week and major industrial accident response drills carried out regularly within the year, during which the Major Incident Response Procedure is activated.
+In cooperation with the Demokritos Research Centre, a study on risk analysis and the improvement of methods for response and management of emergency scenarios is underway. - The fixed and portable equipment for leak detection and fire-fighting, are upgraded according to a regular annual investment plan. - The availability on the refinery site of 6 fire engines and one 12,000-litre bulk foam tender, which are available on 24-hour standby. - The existence of alternative locations for the Incident Control Room at four different strategic points on the refinery site, and the availability of an automatic call system and an automatic messaging system that enables contact with refinery staff in an emergency. - The introduction of satellite phones both at the refinery itself and in the administration offices.
+These phones make communication possible and allow coordination even in extreme circumstances, such as a natural disaster, when ordinary landlines and mobiles may be rendered useless.